 John Lodge – We all come from different places, this is a very interesting thing about The Moody Blues.
 Because we all have our own independence as musicians/songwriters, we would sit down and discuss how we wanted to make an album and what we wanted the album to be about.
 When we came up with a rough theme, we all had a different interpretation of what that theme was.
 It just really worked well for us.

 I come from Birmingham, and it is a heavy city of Rock-n-Roll, but it also has an incredible history of orchestras.
 Although I came from really wanting to be Rock-n-Roll, I think over the years growing inside of me, Classical music would really come across the airwaves.
-When it came to writing songs, my songs would be Rock-n-Roll with semi-Classical interpretation through the chord structures.
-When Justin wrote a song, he probably came from a Folk era type of song.
+When it came to writing songs, my songs would be Rock-n-Roll with semi-classical interpretation through the chord structures.
+When Justin wrote a song, he probably came from a Folk-era type of song.
 When Mike (Pinder) wrote, he probably came from the sort of piano part of writing songs.
 Where Ray (Thomas) came from writing a song, he came from playing the flute.
 We all came from a different way and we all contributed.

-If I could give you a little insight to how we did this, when we came into the studio – we still have it actually, we had a coffee table; we used to sit around there and talk about a song.
+If I could give you a little insight into how we did this when we came into the studio – we still have it actually, we had a coffee table; we used to sit around there and talk about a song.
 If I had written a song I wanted on the album, I played it to the rest of the guys when we sat around that table, and everyone around that table would put their interpretation into that song.
 As soon as you played the song to the rest of the guys, it really became a Moody Blues song.
-You had total faith in the rest of the guys that they were going to be as creative as they can be in making that song work to its highest degree.
+You had total faith in the rest of the guys that they were going to be as creative as they could be in making that song work to its highest degree.

-John Lodge – I started with pure Rock-n-Roll, from the Little Richards to the Jerry Lewis, of course, Elvis Presley as well.
-Buddy Holly came along at just the right time for me, because all the other people were really iconic artists.
+John Lodge – I started with pure Rock-n-Roll, from the Little Richards to Jerry Lewis, and of course, Elvis Presley as well.
+Buddy Holly came along at just the right time for me because all the other people were really iconic artists.
 Being English people, we couldn’t really put ourselves on the same platform as that; we just weren’t those types of people.
 We could copy those people, but we couldn’t be those people.
 Then Buddy Holly came along in a black suit, black bow tie, and wearing a pair of glasses.
 Suddenly it was like, “That is how you do it: you write your own songs!”

 CrypticRock.com – Yes, and Buddy Holly was a wonderful songwriter.
 Beyond The Moody Blues, you have worked on other projects.
 In fact, you released a new solo album in 2015 entitled 10,000 Light Years Ago.
 This was in fact your first solo album in nearly forty years.
 What inspired the new album?

 John Lodge – I was just sitting around and thinking about it.
 I love performing, I love recording, but the recording industry has changed so much.
-Suddenly, I started to see the re-emergence of 180 gram vinyl records.
+Suddenly, I started to see the re-emergence of 180-gram vinyl records.
 I thought, “I really want to make a new album, but only on vinyl.”
 That is really what it was.
-I am always writing songs anyway, so I thought I have the songs to make an album.
+I am always writing songs anyway, so I thought I had the songs to make an album.
 It was just a case of, I didn’t want to go to the studio, because the studio for me, over the last few years prior, was not boring but very time-consuming; the creative part was probably only 10% of the time spent in the studio.
 Most of the other time is supposed to be quicker, but it’s not.

 You need to capture people who are going to add to your songs when they are in their most creative part.
 I thought about this for a long time, and I suddenly realized everyone I wanted to work with had their own studios.
-I thought, I wonder if I can get this to work by writing the demos and sending them to my musical director, Alan Hewitt.
+I thought I wondered if I could get this to work by writing the demos and sending them to my musical director, Alan Hewitt.
 He put out the proper basic file, then I asked the drummer to put the drums on from his studio.
 We made lots of changes, of course, until we got a final drum pattern that we really loved for the songs.
 Then I sent it to my guitarist, Chris Spedding – “When you’re ready to create, would you play on the album?”
 He said, “Yes.”
 He was touring with Roxy Music and Bryan Ferry at the time, so when he was ready to create, he recorded.

-Eventually I ended up with an album in files only.
+Eventually, I ended up with an album in files only.
 Then I booked a studio for two weeks with Alan Hewitt in Florida.
 We went in there, I put all the acoustic guitars, bass, and all the vocals on, then we mixed it.
 I loved that way of working because, for me, everyone was creating exactly when they thought they were in a creative mode.
 We ended up with the album 10,000 Light Years Ago.
 I had written the song, I knew the album was going to be called that.
-I knew that is what the album was going to be about.
+I knew that was what the album was going to be about.
 I recorded that, then I went off to the UK, and at the very first last concert at Birmingham Town Hall, I recorded Live from Birmingham: The 10,000 Light Years Tour, which was released in October of 2017.
 That is what I am touring now.

 CrypticRock.com – 10,000 Light Years Ago is an excellent album, musically and production-wise.
 It can translate to a younger audience, as it sounds fresh and modern without following any trends.